labeveryday/hugo-demo/content/about.md

 This is a test!

 Let's see if this works!
 One more time!
 And once more!
 And again!
 OK!
 Once more!
+OK!

 * https://github.com/yuin/goldmark
 * https://github.com/alecthomas/chroma